garywige/axicom-scripting-training/Lesson 1/README.md

 ## Casting

 Okay, so the rest of the script should be a breeze at this point, right?
 It should, but you will learn not to get your hopes up too high as a coder!
-Let's insert this code underneith `# do work`:
+Let's insert this code underneath `# do work`:

 ```
 $result = $x + $y
 ```

 We are adding $x and $y together and assigning the result to $result.
 Operators like '+' can work on variables depending on their underlying **type** .
 We are expecting our variables $x and $y to be a number type, but is that really the case?
 Let's output the result to find out.
-Enter the following underneith `# output result`:
+Enter the following underneath `# output result`:

 ```
 printWithPadding "Result: $x + $y = $result"